 Stress can have a major impact on your immune system, so minimize the likelihood that things will go wrong.
 Leave yourself plenty of time between flights to avoid a mad dash from one terminal to the next.
 Confirm hotel and car rental reservations before you go.
 Double check your bag for your passport, medications, and other essentials before heading to the airport.

 When things do go wrong, take a deep breath, hold it, exhale, and repeat.

 To an extent, travel involves crowds whether at the airport, on public transportation, in a restaurant, or at an event, like a music festival.
 Avoid close contact with people you don’t know, especially anyone who appears sick.
 If you aren’t required to wear a face mask, consider wearing one in crowded places.

 Germs can also be spread on surfaces.
 Wash your hands with soap and water for at least 20 seconds after being in a public space.
 If soap and water are not available, use hand sanitizer.
 Wipe suspect surfaces such as arm rests and TV remote controls in hotel rooms, with antibacterial wipes.
-You can easily carry these items in a small sack in your personal item.
+You can easily carry these items in a sack in your personal item.

 5. Stay Hydrated

 Your body—and immune system—needs water to function properly.
 When you travel, drink plenty of water, maybe even with a squeeze of lemon for an additional boost of Vitamin C. Not a fan of water?
 Be careful what you choose as a substitute.
 Sugary drinks, caffeinated drinks, and alcohol can all suppress the immune system.
 If you don’t want to hydrate with water, opt for green tea instead.